HIT-ICES/MClientFramework/README.md

     </beans>
     ```
     `mytag` can be changed
-The meaning of specific configuration parameters can be seen in **aop-logger.xsd**
+The meaning of specific configuration parameters can be seen in **aop-logger.xsd**.
     ```xml
     <?xml version="1.0" encoding="UTF-8" ?>
     <xsd:schema xmlns="http://www.wangteng.com/mclient/core/mLogFuncation"